-The Johan Franco Committee of the GCNA holds contests for new musical compositions written for the carillon.
+The Johan Franco Committee of the GCNA holds biennial contests for new musical compositions written for the carillon.
 The last contest was completed in the spring of 2021.
 Watch for an announcement about the 2023 contest in mid-2022.

 The GCNA Johan Franco Committee is pleased to announce the results of the 2021 Franco Composition Contest.
 We received a record fifty-eight submissions this year.
 Six members of the Franco Committee served as the jury: Margaret Angelini, Wesley Arai, Joey Brink, Dave Johnson, Alex Johnson, and Tiffany Ng, with Thomas Lee acting as chair.
 The submissions were reviewed anonymously by the jury, and evaluated based on their usefulness to the carillon community, effectiveness on the carillon, playability, originality, and general musical interest.